The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 Option 1 — The Mermaid + Waterfront Loop (15–25 min)

-Best for: Anyone, any weather (cancel if pouring), any fitness level
+Top for: Anyone, any weather (cancel if pouring), any fitness level

 Why it works: Zero entry friction, no transactions, and you get a Norfolk-specific photo set that proves you were here.
 See Strange Attractions for the full mermaid backstory.